2015-2016 Chapter Officers

 Lindsay Church– Executive Vice President

 Lindsay is a 3L from Jacksonville, Florida.
 She graduated summa cum laude from the University of South Carolina Honors College with a B.A. in Journalism and Mass Communications.
 Before coming to Harvard, Lindsay worked in Governor Nikki Haley’s press office, private communications firms, and conducted media research for political advertising.
-At HLS, she serves as a Managing Editor for the Harvard Journal of Law and Public Policy.
+At HLS, she serves as a Managing Editor for the Harvard Journal of Law and Public Policy and Co-Editor-in-Chief of the Harvard Law Record.
 Lindsay was also visiting student at Oxford, conducting research with the Programme in Comparative Media Law & Policy.
 After her 1L year, Lindsay received a human rights fellowship to work at the Media Legal Defence Initiative in London; following 2L, she was a summer associate at Alston & Bird in Atlanta.

 Alex Bauer – Vice President of Membership